| CloserLook > Romans > Romans 4:1-3 |

 gods."

-Can you imagine a more unlikely place, and the more unlikely
+Can you imagine a more unlikely place and a more unlikely person to be

 Actually, when Abraham started out on this journey, he didn’t have any